Memory Capacity of Recurrent Neural Networks with Matrix Representation: Background

-To obtain an even simpler version of the FMM \ref{fmm-simpl-1}, one can further assume that the type of dependency of the mean $\mM\left( \vs \right) $ is linear with $\vs$ as is the case in \ref{mean-cov-state-sol}, which directly implies that Equation \ref{fmm-simpl-1} is independent of $\vs$, leading us to the following form:
+\begin{proof} Since $\mJ_{i,i}$ is the $(i,i)$-diagonal entry of the FMM $\mJ_{i,j}$ as in Theorem \ref{T-2} and since the derivative of $\mM(\vs)$ w.r.t. $\vs_i$ is trivial to compute, we get the desired result. \end{proof} \begin{remark} To obtain an even simpler version of the FMM of Eq. \ref{fmm-simpl-1}, one can further assume that the type of dependency of the mean $\mM\left( \vs \right) $ is linear with $\vs$ as is the case in \ref{mean-cov-state-sol}, which directly implies that Eq. \ref{fmm-simpl-1} is independent of $\vs$, leading us to the following final form of FMM of Eq. \ref{fmm-simpl-1}:

-One should note that the form in Equation \ref{fmm-simplest} is not as trivial to analyze as the $\mJ_{i,j} $ has been in \citet{Ganguli18970} for linear dynamical system with vector representations.
-The FMM equivalent for Equation \ref{fmm-simplest} for such (vector representation) networks takes a very simple form as
+\end{remark} One should note that the form in Eq. \ref{fmm-simplest} is not as trivial to analyze as the $\mJ_{i,j} $ has been given \cite{Ganguli18970} for linear dynamical system with vector representations.
+The FMM equivalent for Eq. \ref{fmm-simplest} for such (vector representation) networks takes a very simple form as

 where $\vv$ is the feedforward connection from input to state, $\mW$ is the recurrent connectivity matrix and $\mC_n$ is the covariance matrix for the state given by $\mC_n = \sum_{k=0}^{\infty} \mW^{k}\mW^{kT}$.
-Extensive analysis is possible with Equation \ref{fmm-vec-rep} as done in \citet{Ganguli18970} and further extension of the theory to other neural architectures like Echo State Networks \citep{tino2017fisher}.
-However, there's been little to no work in other domains of representations and their capabilities from a memory standpoint.
-The break in symmetry of Equation \ref{fmm-simplest} is clear in comparison to Equation \ref{fmm-vec-rep}, which is the main cause of complicated interaction terms between the recurrent and the feedforward connections which in-turn decreases the capacity as we shall see in the following sections.
+Extensive analysis is possible with Eq. \ref{fmm-vec-rep} as done in earlier works \cite{Ganguli18970} and further extension of the theory to other neural architectures such as \textit{echo state networks} \cite{tino2017fisher}.
+However, there's been little to no work in other domains of representations and the analysis of their capabilities from a memory standpoint.
+The break in symmetry of Eq. \ref{fmm-simplest} is clear in comparison to Eq. \ref{fmm-vec-rep}, which is the main cause of complicated interaction terms between the recurrent and the feedforward connections which in turn decreases the capacity as we shall see in the following sections.